INTERBANK

 • Text: Change the text.

-The end result after making all possible variables for each component looked like this:
+The final result, after creating all possible variations for each component, looked like this:

-I did the same process with inputs, dropdowns, search bars, notifications, tool tips, badge, loaders, radio buttons, checkbox, modals, tables, cards, and navbars.
+I followed the same process for inputs, dropdowns, search bars, notifications, tooltips, badges, loaders, radio buttons, checkboxes, modals, tables, cards, and navbars.

 For the icons, we created our own set, organized by size.
-Any time we needed to create a new icon, we followed a system to maintain consistency: 32 x 32 box, 2 pixels of thickness.
+Whenever we needed to design a new icon, we followed a system to ensure consistency: a 32 x 32 box with a 2-pixel thickness.

 Illustrations were also organized by size: